 How to do this?

-By sharing your views of the world.
+By sharing your views with the world.
 By sharing why you exist.

 Lesson #2: Use The Golden Circle Concept To Inspire People